determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 =========

 Defines the default docker image to use when executing the workload.
-If a docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
+If a docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overridden.
 This image must be accessible via ``docker pull`` to every Determined agent machine in the cluster.
 Users can configure different container images for NVIDIA GPU tasks using the ``cuda`` key (``gpu`` prior to 0.17.6), CPU tasks using ``cpu`` key, and ROCm (AMD GPU) tasks using the ``rocm`` key.
 Default